Bryana Salaz: 2014: The Voice

 In September 2014, it was announced that Salaz would compete in Season 7 of The Voice on the advice of Gwen Stefani.
 On the first episode of Season 7, Salaz covered Ariana Grande's "Problem."
-Three coaches (Adam Levine, Gwen Stefani and Blake Shelton) turned around, though Pharrell Williams said that the only reason for not turning his chair was because he felt that she would connect more with Gwen than with himself.
-Salaz ended up choosing Gwen as her coach.
+Three coaches (Adam Levine, Gwen Stefani and Blake Shelton) turned around, though Pharrell Williams said that the only reason for not turning his chair was because he felt that she would connect more with Stefani than with himself.
+Salaz ended up choosing Stefani as her coach.
 At the Battle rounds, Salaz faced Gianna Salvato where they sang "Boom Clap."
 She was chosen over Salvato, in the process advancing to the Knockout rounds.
 During the Knockouts, Salaz sang "Heart Attack" in which she defeated her opponent Sugar Joans and advanced to The Live Playoffs.
 During the Playoffs, Salaz performed a rendition of 5 Seconds of Summer's "Amnesia."
-Though her performance was highly praised by the four coaches, especially her coach Gwen, Salaz saw herself being eliminated the following day on the Playoffs Results night, as her teammate, Ryan Sill, was chosen over her to advance to the Top 12.
-Her elimination, along with Taylor Phelan, was one of the most controversial of the night, as many believed that both were certain names for the Top 12.
+Though her performance was highly praised by the four coaches, Salaz was eliminated the following day on the Playoffs Results night, as her teammate, Ryan Sill, was chosen over her to advance to the Top 12.